ProtAnguin/GUI_CyberAmp/README.md

 # GUI_CyberAmp
-A Graphical User Interface for a CyberAmp380 as the CyberAmp Control program does not work on newer versions of Windows.
+A Graphical User Interface for CyberAmp 320 and CyberAmp 380 as the CyberAmp Control program does not work on newer versions of Windows.
 The manual for CyberAmp380 was downloaded from [docplayer].
+This GUI uses the command from the "Programmer's Guide" section in the manual (page 94 in the document).
+Not all commands are used at this moment, the diagnostics are ommitted.
+This GUI thus allows for signal conditioning and amplification.
+Probes are not supported.

 ## Table of content
 * [Technologies](#technologies)